 It may seem a virtue that the tail-marking queue stops marking as soon as the input rate drops below the output.
-However, in the next section ($\S3.3$) we will discuss why it is not necessarily desirable to curtail signalling.
+However, in the next section (§3.3) we will discuss why it is not necessarily desirable to curtail signalling.

 The length of a queue represents the sum (or equivalently the integral, in a fluid model) of the excess of arrivals over departures.
 So, for instance, if the input rate increases linearly as in Figure 2a), the queue length will trace the integral of a linear function: a square law curve, illustrated by the convex hockey-stick shape in Figure 2c).
 This convexity gives the system inherent stability without having to do anything more complex than making congestion signalling depend on queue length.
-Even if the input rate does not increase, but sits flat above the output rate, the queue and therefore the amount of congestion signalling will continually increase, which is the desired behaviour to clear a standing queue.
+Even if the input rate is only slightly above the output rate, the queue and therefore the amount of congestion signalling will continually increase.